Updated on: September 20, 2023

 Are There Any Free Family Password Managers?

-Yes, there are free password managers that can provide a decent starting point for families looking to improve their online security.
-For instance, Dashlane offers a free version that allows you to store an unlimited number of passwords on one device and share them with an unlimited number of other Dashlane users.
+Not really.
+Even the best free password managers aren’t really designed for families, whereas premium family password managers are.
+There are free password managers that can provide a decent starting point for families looking to improve their online security, but that’s about it.
+For instance, Dashlane offers a free version that allows you to store 25 passwords on 1 device and share them with an unlimited number of other Dashlane users.

-Dashlane Free also offers neat features like auto-filling and password auditing.
-Plus, it offers a 30-day free trial of the premium version, so you can test drive the additional features on more of your family’s devices without any risk.
+Dashlane Free also provides convenient features such as auto-fill and password audits.
+In addition, it comes with a 30-day free trial of the premium version, enabling you to explore the extra features on all of your family’s devices risk-free.

 RoboForm lets you store unlimited passwords on 1 device for free.
 Its free version also includes auto-save and auto-fill, password auditing, and excellent form-filling tools.

 However, while these free options are pretty good, they’re also significantly limited.
-Even the best free plans aren’t really designed for families, whereas premium family password managers are.
 A good premium family password manager (like the ones on my list) offers more comprehensive security features like unlimited password storage across unlimited devices, multi-factor authentication, dark web monitoring, and secure sharing of passwords among family members.

 In essence, I highly recommend investing in a premium password manager for better protection and a seamless experience across all of your family’s devices.
 Free password managers can be a good initial step toward safer digital practices, but they’ll never be as convenient or feature-rich as a premium family plan.